Analysis Manual

-The Caregiver Indirect and Informal Care Cost Assessment Questionnaire (CIIQ) Version 2.0
+The Caregiver Indirect and Informal Care Cost Assessment Questionnaire (CIIQ) 2.0

-The CIIQ version 2.0 retains the original conceptual framework for measuring caregiver indirect (productivity) and informal care costs as separate components from a societal perspective, as described in Landfeldt et al. (2018).
-However, clarifications have been introduced to improve internal consistency and reduce respondent burden.
-Specifically, in the CIIQ version 2.0, total informal care time is recorded first, and paid informal care is subsequently identified as a subset, with separation handled analytically.
+The CIIQ 2.0 retains the original conceptual framework for measuring caregiver indirect (productivity) and informal care costs as separate components from a societal perspective, as described in Landfeldt et al. (2018).
+Clarifications have been introduced to improve internal consistency and reduce respondent burden, without altering the underlying estimands or conceptual definitions.
+Specifically, in the CIIQ 2.0, total informal care time is recorded first, and paid informal care is subsequently identified as a subset, with separation handled analytically.
 The underlying conceptual framework, valuation methods, and data requirements remain unchanged.
-Estimates derived using the CIIQ version 2.0 can still be directly compared with those estimated using earlier versions of the instrument.
+Estimates derived using the CIIQ 2.0 are therefore directly comparable with those estimated using earlier versions of the instrument.

-The first step to estimate caregiver indirect (productivity) costs is to calculate the total number of work hours per week, including hours that the caregivers are paid to care for their relative, using data recorded in Question 2 and Question 14.
+The first step to estimate caregiver indirect (productivity) costs is to calculate the total number of work hours per week using data recorded in Question 2.

 Step 3: Calculate the loss of work hours for caregivers employed part-time

-The third step is to calculate the loss of work hours for caregivers who are employed part-time (i.e., No on Question 3).
-This should only comprise hours for caregivers who state that they reduced their working hours because of the disease/condition of the relative (i.e., Yes on Question 4).
-To calculate the loss of work hours, total work hours (calculated in Step 1) are subtracted from previous work hours (recorded in Question 5).
-This loss is then added to the number of hours missed while working (calculated in Step 2).
+The third step is to calculate the loss of work hours for caregivers who are employed part‑time (i.e., “No” on Question 3).
+This calculation applies only to caregivers who report having reduced their working hours due to the disease/condition of the relative (i.e., “Yes” on Question 4).
+The loss of work hours is calculated as the difference between previous weekly work hours (recorded in Question 5) and current contracted weekly work hours (recorded in Question 2).
+This loss represents an additional component of productivity loss attributable to reduced working hours and is retained separately for subsequent aggregation.

 Step 4: Calculate the loss of work hours for caregivers not employed

-The fourth step is to estimate the loss of work hours for caregivers who are unemployed (i.e., No on Question 1).
-This calculation should only comprise caregivers who state that they stopped working because of the disease/condition of the relative (i.e., Yes on Question 8).
-To calculate the loss of work hours, the number of hours of paid informal care recorded in Question 9 is subtracted from previous work hours recorded in Question 8.
+The fourth step is to estimate the loss of work hours for caregivers who are not currently employed (i.e., “No” on Question 1).
+This calculation applies only to caregivers who report having stopped working because of the disease/condition of the relative (i.e., “Yes” on Question 8).
+The loss of work hours is calculated using the number of previous weekly work hours recorded in Question 8.
+This loss represents an additional component of productivity loss attributable to stopping work completely and is retained separately for subsequent aggregation.

 Step 5: Extrapolation

-The fifth step is to extrapolate the weekly data to annual estimates using external data on the country-specific mean number of work weeks per year.
+The fifth step is to extrapolate the weekly productivity loss estimates, derived from the applicable components described in Steps 2–4, to annual values using external data on the country‑specific mean number of work weeks per year.
+In the absence of country‑specific data, a value of 48 working weeks per year is commonly used.

 Step 6: Valuation and estimation